-1. Pull the CPU socket locking lever away from the socket to unhook it and raise the locking lever to the upright position.
-2. Match the corner on the CPU marked with an arrow with pin A-1 on the CPU socket (the corner with the pinhole noticeably missing).
+- Pull the CPU socket locking lever away from the socket to unhook it and raise the locking lever to the upright position. - Match the corner on the CPU marked with an arrow with pin A-1 on the CPU socket (the corner with the pinhole noticeably missing).
 Insert the processor into the socket.
-Do not use force.
-3. Swing the locking lever down and hook it under the latch on the edge of the socket.
-4. Apply thermal grease to the top of the CPU.
-5. 6.
-Secure the two retention clips on either side of the fan/heatsink unit onto the Socket 462 base.
-Fan/heatsink unit secured to socket
+Do not use force. - Swing the locking lever down and hook it under the latch on the edge of the socket. - 4.
+Apply thermal grease to the top of the CPU. - 5.
+Lower the CPU cooling fan/heatsink assembly onto the CPU - Secure the two retention clips on either side of the fan/heatsink unit onto the Socket 462 base.